TatianaPost/js-calculator/README.md

 What it doesn't do yet:

 - Even though you can enter numbers via mouse-click on image or keyboard, keyboard entry is not filtered out for error checks.

+- Calculations are pretty much limited to whole numbers; fractional numbers will scroll off-screen.